-Dr. William R. Davis Jr. is a Principal Staff member in the Engineering Division at MIT Lincoln Laboratory.
-From 2004 to 2020, he served as Assistant Head of the Engineering Division.
+Dr. William R. Davis Jr. is a principal staff member in the Engineering Division at MIT Lincoln Laboratory.
+From 2004 to 2020, he served as an assistant head of the Engineering Division.
 In this role, he helped manage the division's hardware development activities supporting a wide range of Laboratory programs.
 He also had a leading role managing and upgrading the division's operations.

 In the airborne arena, he managed the development of expendable radio frequency and infrared countermeasures for aircraft.
 He conducted studies on a variety of unmanned air vehicles and led the Laboratory's pioneering studies and development efforts in micro air vehicles.
 More recently, he worked on the development of airborne imaging laser radars.
 Throughout his career, he has been involved in flight testing, conducting measurements, and qualifying payloads for a variety of aircraft.

 For missiles and space, he helped develop reentry decoys for ballistic missiles, and he managed several studies concerning future spacecraft and space imaging sensors.
 He also had a lead role in conducting independent reviews of large spacecraft systems for NASA and the European Space Agency.